 The end of the ‘revolution’ (al-thawra) but not revolutionaries (thuwwār)’*: insights from Syrian fighters

-This XCEPT article investigates what drives individuals to join and remain loyal to armed groups amidst the chaos of the Syrian wart by focusing on the Sham Front, offering a multi-level analysis that integrates external influences, group dynamics, and personal experiences.
+This XCEPT article investigates what drives individuals to join and remain loyal to armed groups amidst the chaos of the Syrian wars by focusing on the Sham Front, offering a multi-level analysis that integrates external influences, group dynamics, and personal experiences.